 Catholicism and the Disciplines

-The University mission statement avows that our distinctive goal is to provide a forum where “the various lines of Catholic thought may intersect with all the forms of knowledge found in the university.
+The University mission statement avows that Notre Dame’s distinctive goal is to provide a forum where the various lines of Catholic thought intersect with all the forms of knowledge and creativity found in the university.
 Catholicism and the Disciplines (CAD) courses contribute to that shared obligation.
 CAD courses are designed to engage ideas from the Catholic tradition with the perspective of one or more disciplines and to engage issues of faith or normative questions both critically and constructively.

 Courses that meet this requirement will connect disciplinary knowledge with resources from the Catholic tradition, prompting students to engage fundamental questions about Catholicism and the world in which we live.
 These courses will help students develop their capacities to think critically and to speak and write effectively about matters of faith in a pluralistic world.
 Overarching learning goals include the following:

 - Students will become adept at examining faith questions or normative questions critically as they explore Catholic content from the perspective of one or more disciplines, and as they explore topics from the disciplines from a distinctively Catholic perspective.

 - Students will be able to defend a position on selected issues of faith or normative questions raised by disciplinary considerations in light of competing alternatives.
 Students also will be challenged to reflect on (or discover elements of) their own faith or non-faith and to describe the extent to which various claims are supported by faith and/or reason.